Quick Search:

 Bonus Tip: What Other Features Does MultCloud Offer

-As mentioned before, MultCloud allows users to manage multiple cloud drives in one service, which saves time and improve productivity.
+As mentioned before, MultCloud allows users to manage multiple cloud drives in one service, which saves time and improves productivity.
 On top of that, it also allows you to migrate, sync, and back up data from one cloud to another.
-Those features are convenient when you are struggling with troublesome and time-consuming data migration between cloud drives manully.
+Those features are convenient when you are struggling with troublesome and time-consuming data migration between cloud drives manually.

-• Cloud Transfer: It is one of the most practical cloud storage migration tools in the market, which helps users to move documents, photos, videos, etc. from one cloud to another directly on the web.
-With this function, users won't need to download and reupload files anymore.
+- Cloud Transfer: It is one of the most practical cloud storage migration tools in the market, which helps users move documents, photos, videos, etc. from one cloud to another directly on the web.
+With this function, users won't need to download and re-upload files anymore.

-• Cloud Sync.
+- Cloud Sync.
 There are 9 smart and excellent sync methods that users can enjoy.
-And different sync methods have different purposes, so users can choose the best one.
+Different sync methods have different purposes, so users can choose the best one.
 There are Mirror Sync, Cumulative Sync, Move Sync, Update Sync, Cumulative Sync, etc.

-• Cloud Backup.
+- Cloud Backup.
 MultCloud allows users to back up important files and photos between cloud drives directly and easily.
-And once the data is missing on each cloud after backing up, users can Restore the data easily with a few clicks.
+Once the data is missing on each cloud after backing up, users can Restore the data easily with a few clicks.
 For example, you are able to backup Dropbox to Synology NAS in a hassle-free way.

 In the End